 West Sussex County Council can only be as effective, relevant and vibrant as the people elected to run it.
 The Council needs councillors who are capable, energetic and engaged, with a commitment to local people and a passion for change.

 Decisions made by councillors affect the lives of everyone in the area in countless ways.
 Representing the population of over half a million across West Sussex, understanding the issues and concerns they face and taking action are the most important tasks that any councillor undertakes.

 If you think being a West Sussex County Councillor is for you, test your eligibility to stand and find out more.

-County councillors are the elected representatives of West Sussex County Council.
+WSCC covers a large geographical area which is broken down into 70 electoral divisions.
 They are elected for four years unless they are elected at a by-election, in which case they must stand again at the next normal election for the seat.

 Representing people in West Sussex, understanding the issues and concerns they face and taking action is the most important task that any councillor undertakes.
 Significantly, it is also often the role that local people value most.

 West Sussex County Council covers a large geographical area, which, from May 2017, will be broken down into 70 electoral divisions.
 County councillors are elected to serve West Sussex and to specifically represent one of these electoral divisions on the council – making a total of 70 councillors.
 You can find out about the current political make-up of the council here.

 To become a councillor you have to stand at local elections and compete with other candidates to gain the most votes from the local electorate.

 You do not have to belong to or represent a political party to stand in the elections.
 You can stand as an Independent Candidate or choose not to have a description to your name.
 If you wish to represent a political party it must be one of the parties registered with the Electoral Commission.